asorius/EasternDelight/README.md

-Created by following tutorial, except changed everything to fit to restaurant page instead of event booking app.
+Created by following tutorial, modificated to fit to restaurant page instead of event booking app.